 The Hull Vane® is a patented fixed foil located below the stern of a ship, for fuel saving and improved seakeeping.
 The Hull Vane influences the stern wave pattern and creates hydrodynamic lift, which is partially oriented forward.
 This results in a reduction in of the ship’s resistance.
-The performance of the Hull Vane depends on the ship’s length, speed and hull shape in the aft sections, and ranges from 5 to 15% for suitable ships.
+The performance of the Hull Vane® depends on the ship’s length, speed and hull shape in the aft sections, and ranges from 5 to 15% for suitable ships.
 In specific cases, savings up to 20% are possible.

-The Hull Vane was invented by Dr. Ir.
+The Hull Vane® was invented by Dr. Ir.
 Pieter van Oossanen and is protected by patents in all major shipbuilding countries.
 Established by Van Oossanen, a household name in ship optimisation, Hull Vane B.V. is operating as an independent company since 2014.

 2016 was a good year for Hull Vane, but it’s already certain that 2017 will be even better.
 Our sales in the first quarter of 2017 exceeded those for all 2016.
 A lot...read more